harryseo1992/Pycharm-For-Dummies/docs/configuration.md

 ---

-## Check Python Is Working
+## Check if Python is Working
-If you successfully installed Python, Git, and PyCharm, the first thing you need to do is to check your Python program is working.
+If you successfully installed Python, Git, and PyCharm, the first thing you need to do is to check if your Python program is working.

 In Windows 10, you can check it using Command Prompt.